sethsimpson3/sethsimpson3/README.md

 - 👋 Hi, I’m @sethsimpson3
 - 👀 I’m interested in ... learning to code so that I can switch careers.
 - 🌱 I’m currently learning ...
-Java
+JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... email seth.simpson@hotmail.com